Florida Drugged Driving Accident Lawyer

 In a 2021 study, the National Highway Traffic Safety Administration found that 56 percent of injured or killed motorists tested positive for drugs.
 That same year, Florida had 747 vehicle crashes involving drugs, resulting in hundreds of fatalities and injuries, according to the Florida Department of Highway Safety and Motor Vehicles.

 If you have been hurt or a family member has been killed in a drugged driving accident, you deserve compensation for your losses.
-Philip DeBerard, Injury Attorney, helps drugged driving accident victims across South Florida and the Treasure Coast, including Stuart, Port St. Lucie, Okeechobee, Fort Pierce, Jupiter, Palm Beach and Vero Beach.
+Top-rated attorney Philip DeBerard, who has secured over $150 million in verdicts and settlements, helps drugged driving accident victims across South Florida and the Treasure Coast, including Stuart, Port St. Lucie, Okeechobee, Fort Pierce, Jupiter, Palm Beach and Vero Beach.
 For a free consultation, contact us today at 1-800-299-8878 or through our online contact form.

 Florida’s driving under the influence (DUI) law generally addresses driving under the influence of alcohol.
 But the law also refers to dozens of drugs, or “controlled substances.”
 If a driver is affected by these drugs to the extent that their normal faculties are impaired, he or she is guilty of a DUI offense.